-- Would increase waste diversion from landfills by providing a processing facility to handle large volumes of organics; - Would establish the infrastructure necessary for possible future diversion policy, such as requiring curbside or commercial organics to be collected separately; - Could allow revenue to be kept in-county by recovering, processing and delivering organics to end markets as compost products; - Would provide an end-market product beneficial to the region's farmers, gardeners and landscapers as soil enhancement, as well as for road projects and natural area restoration; - Could accept digestate from waste-water treatment plants; - Would provide a closer, more convenient location for local waste haulers to deliver organics, including the City of Loveland; - Could motivate other Larimer County communities and haulers to start organics collection/drop-off programs; and - Estimated to reduce CO2E emissions by 4,000 metric tons per year, which is the equivalent of taking nearly 850,000 cars off the road each year.
+- Would increase waste diversion from landfills by providing a processing facility to handle large volumes of organics; - Would establish the infrastructure necessary for possible future diversion policy, such as requiring curbside or commercial organics to be collected separately; - Could allow revenue to be kept in-county by recovering, processing and delivering organics to end markets as compost products; - Would provide an end-market product beneficial to the region's farmers, gardeners and landscapers as soil enhancement, as well as for road projects and natural area restoration; - Could accept digestate from waste-water treatment plants; - Would provide a closer, more convenient location for local waste haulers to deliver organics, including the City of Loveland; - Could motivate other Larimer County communities and haulers to start organics collection/drop-off programs; and - Estimated to reduce CO2E emissions by 4,000 metric tons per year, which is the equivalent of taking nearly 850,000 cars off the road each year.12 processing facility not entirely necessary to meet current supply levels; and

-&lt;sup>12 It should be noted that the EPA WARM model may under-represent the amount of CO2E emission reductions that could be realized from diverting and composting organic materials.
+12 It should be noted that the EPA WARM model may under-represent the amount of CO2E emission reductions that could be realized from diverting and composting organic materials.
 Future updates to the EPA WARM model are expected to yield different results that may indicate a greater emissions reduction than stated here.